-Rayito de Sol Spanish Immersion Early Learning Center - Addison is licensed by the Illinois Department of Children and Family Services.
+Rayito de Sol Spanish Immersion Early Learning Center is licensed by state regulatory authorities.
+In Minnesota, our centers are licensed by the Minnesota Department of Human Services.
+In Illinois, our centers are licensed by the Illinois Department of Children and Family Services.